-5 Steps to Follow When Planning to Apply to an AT Program
+5 Essential Steps to Follow When Applying to an AT Program

 If you are interested in becoming a certified athletic trainer (AT), you have chosen a rewarding and growing healthcare career!
 With a little bit of planning and the right information, you will be well on your way to earning your AT certification.
 Here are the steps you will want to follow when planning to apply to an athletic training program.